UQ-RCC/hpc-docs/guides/Basics-onBunya-Desktops.md

 ## Desktop appears blank

-Your Desktop has become damaged and needs to be rebuilt.
+Your Desktop has become damaged and needs to be rebuilt.</br>
-Close all your launched desktops and delete their associated jobs.
+Close all your launched desktops and delete their associated jobs.</br>
 Then, </br>
 use one of
 - an ssh connection to a login node,